Workflow: Formulation and Sampling#

 Quantum-classical hybrid is the use of both classical and quantum resources to solve problems, exploiting the complementary strengths that each provides.
 For an overview of, and motivation for, hybrid computing, see: Medium Article on Hybrid Computing.

-D-Wave provides two types of hybrid solvers: Leap’s hybrid solvers, which are cloud-based hybrid compute resources, and hybrid solvers developed in Ocean’s dwave-hybrid tool.
+D‑Wave provides two types of hybrid solvers: Leap service’s hybrid solvers, which are cloud-based hybrid compute resources, and hybrid solvers developed in Ocean software’s dwave-hybrid tool.

 • Classical Solvers